 - Fresh Lemon Wedges

-- Soak Wildwood Grilling Outlet Grilling Plank for at least an hour.
+- Soak Wildwood Grilling Outlet Grilling Plank in hot water for at least 15 minutes.

 - Preheat grill to medium heat (350 degrees F) .